cadzchua/Airmd/README.md

     python client.py
     ```

+4. Stop the Docker images:
+    ```sh
+    docker-compose down [-v]
+    ```

 ## Configuration

 The proxy service is defined in the `zilla.yml` file and the gRPC service is defined in the `proto` files.
 Below is the main configuration for the gRPC-Kafka proxy:

 ### Files
-- data.proto - edit the file to edit information that the server/client is sending across the gRPC
+- data.proto - edit the file to edit information that the server/client is sending across the gRPC, make sure to **run the command in command.sh again** after reconfiguring the data.proto file
+- zilla.yaml - edit the file to change ports/ip addresses
+- docker-compose.yml - edit the file to change and expose ports

 ## Debugging